Difference of two squares: Algebraic proof

-Geometrical demonstrations
+Geometric proof

 The difference of two squares can also be illustrated geometrically as the difference of two square areas in a plane.
 In the diagram, the shaded part represents the difference between the areas of the two squares, i.e. $a^2 - b^2$.
 The area of the shaded part can be found by adding the areas of the two rectangles; $a(a-b) + b(a-b)$, which can be factorized to $(a+b)(a-b)$.
 Therefore, $a^2 - b^2 = (a+b)(a-b)$.

-Another geometric proof proceeds as follows: We start with the figure shown in the first diagram below, a large square with a smaller square removed from it.
-The side of the entire square is a, and the side of the small removed square is b.
-The area of the shaded region is $a^2-b^2$.
+Another geometric proof proceeds as follows.
+We start with the figure shown in the first diagram below, a large square with a smaller square removed from it.
+The side of the entire square is a, and the side of the small removed square is b; thus, the area of the shaded region is $a^2-b^2$.
 A cut is made, splitting the region into two rectangular pieces, as shown in the second diagram.
 The larger piece, at the top, has width a and height a-b.
 The smaller piece, at the bottom, has width a-b and height b.
 Now the smaller piece can be detached, rotated, and placed to the right of the larger piece.
 In this new arrangement, shown in the last diagram below, the two pieces together form a rectangle, whose width is $a+b$ and whose height is $a-b$.
 This rectangle's area is $(a+b)(a-b)$.
 Since this rectangle came from rearranging the original figure, it must have the same area as the original figure.
 Therefore, $a^2-b^2 = (a+b)(a-b)$.

-Uses
+Usage

 Factorization of polynomials and simplification of expressions

 The formula for the difference of two squares can be used for factoring polynomials that contain the square of a first quantity minus the square of a second quantity.
 For example, the polynomial $x^4 - 1$ can be factored as follows:

 As a second example, the first two terms of $x^2 - y^2 + x - y$ can be factored as $(x + y)(x - y)$, so we have:

 Moreover, this formula can also be used for simplifying expressions: